UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

         cmd_msg.id = CmdCallbackId.CMD_RTC_SYNC
         return cmd_msg
     ```
     2. This step only applies if your integer data field is less than 32 bits (i.e. `uint8_t` or `uint16_t`).
-To the function we need to add some validation that verifies that the number passed into the function can actually be stored as an 8-bit or 16-bit integer, otherwise ctypes will throw an error.
+To the function, we need to add some validation that verifies that the number passed into the function can actually be stored as an 8-bit or 16-bit integer, otherwise ctypes will throw an error.
 Note, we did not need to do this for `CMD_RTC_SYNC` because, by default, a python int is 32-bit.
 Thus, for this example we will be using another command called `CMD_DOWNLINK_LOGS_NEXT_PASS` which takes in a `logLevel` that is defined as a `uint8_t` on the c-side.
 To validate the value passed into the function we add a simple conditional that throws a `ValueError` if the number is too large as seen int he code snippet below:
     ```python
     # Notice the log level parameter follows python naming and is defined as a regular python int
     def create_cmd_downlink_logs_next_pass(log_level: int, unixtime_of_execution: int | None = None) -> CmdMsg: